Blendify/blender-manual/trunk/blender_docs/manual/addons/add_curve/sapling.rst

 This sub menu contains the settings to animate your tree.

-It's reccommended to finalize all your settings now.
+It's recommended to finalize all your settings now.

 #.
 You will need to have an armature already created above.
 #.
 Press the *Armature Animation* checkbox to add the animation to the tree.